From literary fiction to mysteries & thrillers, Book of the Month Club has it all. Discover every title chosen by Book of the Month in 2020.

 Mystery & Thriller

+I love a good legal thriller, and I’m excited to see one among the Book of the Month February 2020 selections.
 In a tense murder trial, black high school teacher Bobby Nock is accused of the murder of the wealthy white student with whom he was having an affair.
 At the time, juror Maya Seale swings her fellow jurors to acquit.
 Ten years later, a documentary is highlighting the famous case.
 When a fellow juror turns up dead in Maya’s room, Maya must prove her innocence.
-Read more →

 In an idyllic college town, a beloved high school teacher goes missing.
 It’s the third unexplained disappearance in three years and police are scrambling to find a connection.
 The whole town is in an uproar about his disappearance … everyone except his wife.
-She knows he’s dead.
-She killed him.
-But she doesn’t know where the body went.
+She knows he’s dead because she killed him.
+She just doesn’t know where the body went.
+A twisted domestic thriller that is said to be a quick and extra-creepy read.

 Hour of the Assassin